RitvikModani/UNbrief/README.md

 Get a free Gemini API key at [aistudio.google.com](https://aistudio.google.com) — free, no credit card.
--change your_api_key to your api key in .env
+-change your_apikey_here to your api key in .env

 ## Committee → sources